 North Carolina's light is "on" for a constitutional convention.
 North Carolina's most recent application calls on Congress to propose a balanced budget amendment and "alternatively" seeks a convention "for the exclusive purpose" of proposing such an amendment.
-125 CONG.
-REC.
+125 Cong.
+Rec.
 3310-11 (1979).
 Whether or not the in-the-alternative formulation constitutes a valid application, the subject-matter limitation renders it invalid.
 The next previous application seeks a convention "for the sole purpose" of proposing an amendment concerning state legislative apportionment.
-111 CONG.
-REC.
+111 Cong.
+Rec.
 10,673 (1965).
 This application is invalid.
 (Though a resolution of the North Carolina House of Representatives purports to withdraw that house's concurrence in the 1965 resolution, it does not appear that a single house can rescind a legislative act, as a matter of North Carolina law, and the resolution does not so represent.
-115 CONG.
-REC.
+115 Cong.
+Rec.
 18,411 (1969).)
 The next previous application seeks a convention "for the sole purpose" of proposing amendments necessary to authorize the United States to negotiate with other nations a constitution for world federal government.
-95 CONG.
-REC.
+95 Cong.
+Rec.
 6587-88 (1949).
 This application is also invalid.
-The next previous application \$45 CONG.
-REC.
+The next previous application seeks a convention "for the purpose of proposing amendments to the Constitution of the United States."
+45 Cong.
+Rec.
 7117 (1910).
 This constitutes a valid, unrepealed application for a general constitutional convention.

+Citation

 125 CONG.
 REC.
+3310-11 (1979)

-3310-11 (1979) 111 CONG.
+111 CONG.
 REC.
+10,673 (1965)

-10,673 (1965) 95 CONG.
+95 CONG.
 REC.
+6587-88 (1949)

-6587-88 (1949) 45 CONG.
+45 CONG.
 REC.
-7117 (1910) [1907] 1901 N.C.
+7117 (1910) [1907]

+1901 N.C.
 Sess.
+Laws 1029

+Subject(s) Mentioned

+Balanced budget

+Apportionment

-Laws 1029\ Subject(s) Mentioned Balanced budget Apportionment World federal government General/Direct election of Senators Direct election of Senators
+World federal government

+General/Direct election of Senators